mrkmnns/HDB-resale-analysis/README.md

 - Number of resales by flat type
 - Number of resales by town

+## Key findings
+- Resale price increased significantly since 1990, especially during 2000s to 2010s
+- 4 rooms is the most common, followed by 3 rooms and 5 rooms, followed by 3-room and 5-room flats.
+Executive, 1-room, and Multi-Generation flats appear much less frequently in the resale market.
+- Certain towns have high resale value, suggesting location plays a key part.
+This can vary from convenience and accessibility to MRT, to accessibility to CBD areas.
+- Towns like Yishun and Tampines contribute largely to the resale records, likely to housing availability and population per town.

 ## Repository Structure

 - `sql/` - SQL scripts for creating, cleaning, and validating the dataset.